In this guide:

-For more information about the situations that allow a guaranteed issue right, read Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare or call TDI and ask about guaranteed issue rights to buy a Medicare supplement plan.
+For more information about your guaranteed issue right, read Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare.

 You can return your Medicare supplement policy within 30 days and get your money back with no questions asked.
-Be sure to keep a record of the date you received the policy.
-Read the policy as soon as you get it.
+Keep a record of the date you received the policy.
+Read the policy when you get it.
 If you return the policy to the company, use certified mail with a return receipt to prove that it was returned within the 30-day time limit.

 The 30-day "free look" period doesn’t apply to Medicare Advantage.
 If you drop Medicare supplement to join a Medicare Advantage plan, you may not be able to get your Medicare supplement policy back.

-All Medicare supplement policies are guaranteed renewable.
-A company may not cancel your policy or refuse to renew it unless you made intentional false statements on your application or you didn’t pay your premium.
+All Medicare supplement policies are “guaranteed renewable.”
+This means that a company may not cancel your policy or refuse to renew it unless you made intentional false statements on your application or you didn’t pay your premium.

 An insurance company may raise your premium once a year.
 If you have an attained-age policy, a company may also raise your premium on your birthday.

-Your doctors and hospitals must submit Medicare claims to the insurance company or the Medicare contractor for you.
-In most cases, Medicare sends the claim to the Medicare supplement plan company and the company pays the doctor or hospital.
-If you receive a bill, review your Medicare Summary Notice and what your company paid to see if you owe anything.
+Doctors who take Medicare must submit Medicare claims to the Medicare claims contractor for you.
+If you get a bill, review your Medicare Summary Notice and what your company paid to see if you owe anything.

 Medicare supplement policies pay only for services that Medicare considers medically necessary.
 If Medicare denies a claim, you have the right to appeal the decision.
 The appeals process and deadline to request an appeal are described in your summary notice.